pattareeya/Expo_Data_Project2/README.md

 ##Project Assignment 2 on Exploratory Data Analysis

 The overall goal of this assignment is to explore the National Emissions Inventory database and see what it say about fine particulate matter pollution in the United states over the 10-year period 1999–2008.
-You may use any R package you want to support your analysis.

 In this assignment, I need to submit R Codes and png files for each question as following: